apopa57/aws/serverless/s3-bucket-notification-lambda/README.md

 This is an example of a SAM application that creates an S3 bucket and a Lambda function that executes whenever there are new objects in the bucket.
-This application uses SAM function event configuration.
+This application uses S3 bucket notification configuration.

 ## How to use
 [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) and deploy the application: